less/less-meta/README.md

 # less-meta

-> Like meta.stackoverflow.com, but for LESS.
+> Like meta.stackoverflow.com, but for Less.

 ### For documentation, please go to [less/less-docs](https://github.com/less/less-docs) →